 Storebrand's primary products are private occupational pensions in Norway and Sweden and individual pensions in Norway.
 For retirement savings, there are two major risks.
-The investment return from premiums paid are uncertain, and it is unknown how long someone will live as a pensioner.
-The risk increases because more than 50 years may pass from when premium is paid until it is paid out in the form of a pension.
+The investment return from premiums paid are uncertain, and it is unknown how long one will live as a pensioner.
+The risk is reinforced because more than 50 years may pass from the premium is paid until in until it is paid out as pension.
 For traditional, guaranteed pensions (defined benefit pensions), Storebrand bears most of this risk.
 Storebrand guarantees a minimum return and that the pension will be paid out for life.
-Most companies in Norway no longer have defined benefit schemes or have closed these for new employees, but Storebrand has a large portfolio of fully paid-up pension schemes (paid-up policies).
+Most companies in Norway no longer have defined benefit plans, or have closed these for new employees; however, Storebrand has a large portfolio of fully paid-up pension schemes (paid-up policies).
 A significant amount of capital is allocated to cover the uncertainty associated with future returns and longevity from the paid-up policies.
 This is vital for the guarantees to have real value.

-The majority of new premiums for occupational pensions are linked to defined contribution pension schemes.
+Most new premiums for occupational pensions are linked to defined contribution plans.
 For these products, you as an employee has the investment risk.
 The same applies to private pension savings within unit-linked contracts, such as the Ekstrapensjon product.
-However, Storebrand still has an important role by offering a diverse, high-quality range of funds and in providing advice.
+Storebrand nonetheless plays an important role by offering a diverse, high-quality range of funds and in providing advice.
 Storebrand is also responsible for managing the assets in a sustainable and prudent manner, including keeping fees within reasonable levels.
 The life cycle portfolios Anbefalt Pensjon in Norway and SparaSäkra in Sweden offers a simple and comprehensive solution.
-For defined contribution and unit-linked insurance, pensions are usually temporary; meaning that you as a customer are responsible for ensuring that your pension will be sufficient in a lifelong perspective.
-Storebrand's role is to provide you with a good, comprehensive overview of all of your pension rights and give advice on how you can prepare for retirement.
+For defined contribution and unit-linked insurance, pensions are usually temporary, meaning that you as an employee is responsible for ensuring that your pension will be enough in a lifelong perspective.
+Storebrand's role is to provide a good, comprehensive overview of all of your pension rights, and give advice on how you can prepare for retirement.

-Storebrand offers insurance coverage if something unexpected should occur.
+Storebrand also offers insurance in case of unexpected events.
 You can receive compensation for loss or damage to assets.
-You can receive lump-sum compensation or annual payments if you suffer an accident, become sick or disabled and you can take care of surviving dependents in the event of death.
+You can receive lump-sum compensation or annual payouts if you suffer an accident, become sick or disabled and you can take care of surviving dependents in the event of death.
 Storebrand also offers health insurance which covers treatment expenses in the event of illness or injury.
 The risk that Storebrand has assumed is quantified and the risk is covered by allocating the required capital.